wenleicao/wenleicao.github.io/_posts/2017-01-01-Many_to_Many_relationship_in_SSAS_cube.md

 <img src="/images/blog3/dimensionusage.PNG" alt="dimensionusage">

-Click the many to many relation, you can see the detail
+Click the many to many relation, you can see the detail.
+This two table is connected by mapping table.

 <img src="/images/blog3/manytomany.PNG" alt="manytomany">